OWASP/www-board-candidates/2025/jeremy_long.md

    Many projects, including my own, have faced challenges using essential services like Sonatype Central Publishing due to recent changes in their workflows.
    - **Action:** Review and document current pain points across projects and propose a set of clear recommendations for improving publishing, CI/CD workflows, and other shared infrastructure.

-2. **Triage and Streamline Stale or Abandoned Projects on GitHub**
+2. **Triage Stale or Abandoned Projects on GitHub**
    The current OWASP GitHub organization has a large number of inactive or abandoned projects, making it difficult for members and newcomers to find active, supported tools.
    - **Action:** Work with the board, project leaders, and the community to propose changes that make it easier to identify active projects:
+      - Create an automated project dashboard to track project activity.
       - Utilize GitHub Topics to improve project discoverability and indicate activity state.
-      - Create a project dashboard to track project activity.
       - Engage with inactive project leads to either revive or formally archive projects based on clear criteria.

 3. **Continue and Improve Upon the Foundation for Sustainable Funding of Thriving Projects**